Oihana PHP System

 $args : array<string|int, mixed> = []

-Optional default values passed to getParam().
+Optional defaults passed to getParam().

 $defaultValue : bool|null = null